 For financial assets that were credit-impaired on initial recognition, interest income is calculated by applying the credit-adjusted effective interest rate to the amortised cost of the asset.
 The calculation of interest income does not revert to a gross basis, even if the credit risk of the asset improves.

-iv.
+iii.
 Presentation

-Interest income calculated using the effective interest method presented in the statement of profit or loss and OCI includes:
+Interest income calculated using the effective interest method presented in the statement of profit or loss includes:

-- interest on financial assets measured at amortised cost; - interest on debt instruments measured at FVOCI; and iv.
-Presentation (continued)
+- interest on financial assets measured at amortised cost; and - interest on debt instruments measured at FVOCI.